Hussi503/Interview-Questions/Kubernetes/New-question.md

 ---

-# 2. What are the roles of kubelet, kube-apiserver, kube-proxy, etcd, scheduler, and controller-manager?
+# 🔴2.
+What are the roles of kubelet, kube-apiserver, kube-proxy, etcd, scheduler, and controller-manager?

-## Production-Grade Interview Answer

 ### kube-apiserver